davigotardi/GameSudoku/readme.md

 * The game keeps track of your progress and shows you how many cells you have filled in.
 * The game provides hints if you get stuck.

-## To-do list

-* Add a difficulty level setting.
-* Allow players to save and load games.
-* Add a multiplayer mode.

 ## Requirements